fluffos/fluffos/docs/efun/ed/query_ed_mode.md

     Finds  the  status  of  the  ed  session for the current object, if one exists.
 It returns:

     0   - the current object is at a normal ed prompt (':')

-    -1  -  the current object isn't in ed           -2 - the cur‐
+    -1  - the current object isn't in ed

-    rent object is at the more prompt in the                middle of  help
+    -2  - the current object is at the more prompt in the middle of help

     >0  - the object is at a prompt for a line.
 The  number  is  the  line number.